Across the Universe: Other versions

-Roger Waters and Andy Fairweather Low performed "Across the Universe" for a BBC TV special "A Journey in the Life of John Lennon" in 1985.

-Laibach recorded a cover of "Across the Universe" as part of their covering of the Let It Be album in 1988.

-10cc released a version of the song on the 1993 Alive live album.
+The song was released as a single in 1988 from album Let It Be by Laibach with a music video appearing in next year.

 In 1998, Fiona Apple recorded and released the song as part of the Pleasantville motion picture soundtrack.
 Pitchfork named it Apple's best cover, highlighting how it suits the film.

 In 2002, Rufus Wainwright recorded a cover version for the film I Am Sam.

-In 2005, Velvet Revolver featuring Stevie Wonder performed it during the 47th Grammy Awards.
-The musicians included Billie Joe Armstrong, Bono, Norah Jones, Alicia Keys, Alison Krauss on fiddle, Tim McGraw, Slash playing 12-string guitar, Steven Tyler, Brian Wilson, and Stevie Wonder on lead vocals and harmonica.
+In 2005, Alicia Keys, Alison Krauss, Billie Joe Armstrong, Bono, Brian Wilson, Norah Jones, Steven Tyler, Stevie Wonder, Tim McGraw and Velvet Revolver performed a cover at the 47th Grammy Awards.
 The performance was recorded as a tribute to the 2004 tsunami victims.
 It was released on 13 February 2005 and debuted at number 22 on the Billboard Hot 100 chart as a digital download.

 In 2011, Beady Eye released a cover of "Across the Universe" as a charity single available to download through their website from 4 April 2011 until 17 April 2011.
 All proceeds from the sale of the track went directly toward the British Red Cross Japan Tsunami Appeal.
 The single charted at #88 in the UK.

-Scorpions released a version of the song on the 2011 Comeblack compilation album.

-On Christmas Day of 2019, New West Records released a cover version of "Across the Universe" performed by Lily & Madeleine with the Accidentals.

-Rock band Evanescence released a cover as part of the deluxe version of their fourth studio album, The Bitter Truth, in 2021.

-Classical pianist Aki Takahashi worked with the composer Akemi Naito to produce a radically deconstructed version for her 'Hyper-Beatles' project.
+In 2019, Norwegian singer Aurora recorded a Like a Version for Australian radio station Triple J. In 2023, this version was voted by the public as one of the 100 best Like a Versions of all time.